 Course Code MO-HMVT23-PCC

 Year 3

 Semester 1 & 2

 Credits 15 ECTS

 Module Manager Dave van Ginhoven, d.vanginhoven@hhs.nl Rebecca Kleiweg, r.kleiweg@hhs.nl

 Entry Requirements None

 Method Lectures and video presentations

 Assessment Final paper/essay A group presentation analysing of the online communications strategies used by a political entity (30%).
 An individual essay offering analysis of the role of online communication in current political affairs (70%).
 Assignment 1 (15%) Assignment 2 (20%) Final exam (65%)

 Course Material An (electronic) anthology of reading material is made available at the start of the course.
 Textbook Media Culture and Society (Hodkinson 2 nd edition 2017) material on BrightSpace and audio/visual materials used in class

 Course Outline Edmund Burke once described the media as the Fourth Estate in the political hierarchy after the conventional executive, legislature, and judiciary.
 Subsequently, we have witnessed an ever-closer relationship develop between the media and political actors.
 Hence, this course seeks to examine the role that the media play in various political circles and vice-versa.
-The central objective of the course will be to familiarise students with the seminal themes and concepts involved in the study of Media and Political communication, the dynamics of visual culture, political advertising, and developments in new technologies.
+The central objective of the course will be to familiarise students with the seminal themes and concepts involved in the study of Media and Politics.
+This aim will be achieved by focusing the course on the core aspects of political communication, the dynamics of visual culture, political advertising, and developments in new technologies.
 The methodology will be to mix conventional lectures with practical examples of media coverage and political interaction.
 In addition, the course aims to provide students with a range of contemporary reading material from a wide variety of sources to help them expand their knowledge and awareness.
 The reading material has been carefully selected to match both the themes of the lectures and the contrasting and comparative scope of the course.

-the interface between politics and the new media.
+This course aims to give students an introduction to the body of knowledge on the interface between politics and the new media.
 Politics is everywhere, it is fascinating and exciting.
 Political parties and politicians are now utilising new